Surveily/Images/README.md

 # Images
-Docker images that that are used by developers at Surveily for development environments and as deployable runtimes.
+Docker images that that are used by developer teams at Surveily for development environments and as deployable runtimes.

 # Development
-Surveily uses the *.sdk.dockerfile based images for all of their software development using [Visual Studio Code](https://code.visualstudio.com/) with [Containers enabled](https://code.visualstudio.com/docs/remote/containers).
+Surveily teams use the *.sdk.dockerfile based images for all of their software development using [Visual Studio Code](https://code.visualstudio.com/) with [Containers enabled](https://code.visualstudio.com/docs/remote/containers).
 That way we ensure all developers use a consistent environment and toolset.

 # Runtimes
-Surveily uses the *.runtime.dockerfile based images for all of their applications being released as Docker containers.
+Surveily teams use the *.runtime.dockerfile based images for all of their applications being released as Docker containers.
 That way we ensure all applications are clear of any development dependencies and clutter.